Safety & Security

 Sexual violence is defined as “sexual acts perpetrated against a person's will or where a person is incapable of giving consent due to the victim's use of drugs or alcohol.
 An individual also may be unable to give consent due to an intellectual or other disability.
 A number of different acts fall into the category of sexual violence, including rape, sexual assault, sexual battery, and sexual coercion.”
 All such acts of sexual violence are forms of sexual harassment and are covered under Title IX, Jefferson Community College Policies and Student Code of Conduct, and Federal, local, and New York State law.

-For information, counseling, or to file a complaint of discrimination or harassment on the basis of sex, which includes sexual violence, sexual assault, and sexual harassment, contact our Title IX Coordinators:
+For information, counseling, or to file a complaint of discrimination or harassment on the basis of sex, which includes sexual violence, sexual assault, and sexual harassment, contact our Title IX Coordinator:

 Safe Walks.
 Campus Safety & Security officers can escort college community members who are on campus late in the evening.
 Call 315-786-2222 to utilize this service.